 Energy communities

 Another important lever for the expansion of PV systems on roofs will be so-called “renewable energy communities”.
-They enable the shared use of locally produced renewable energy - for example in the neighborhood or in the settlement.
-For example, the PV system on the roof of the fire department can be used to supply the school with electricity on site.
+They enable the common use of renewable energy produced together - for example in the neighborhood or in the settlement.
+For example, with the PV system on the roof of the fire brigade, the school can be supplied with electricity on site.

 Photovoltaic expansion on roofs needs commitment and further adaptations at the state level